Mission & values

 Strategic Thinking

-Problem decomposition, multi-step planning, and the discipline of working under uncertainty.
-This is where FGS becomes a practiced instinct rather than a conscious process.
+Problem decomposition, multi-step planning, and the discipline of working through uncertainty.

 04